 Many of our Campaign partners offer resources that communities can use or promote to support children’s language and literacy development.
 Here are just a few.

-- Community Action Toolkit: In order to ensure that every child in Georgia becomes a proficient reader by the end of third grade, the Get Georgia Reading Campaign has built a set of tools—including videos, downloadable workbooks and reports, and inspiring stories—for communities to use to learn about the four-pillar common agenda, to examine community-level data, and to identify new and innovative ways of working together and aligning efforts.
+- Community Action Toolkit: In order to ensure that every child in Georgia becomes a proficient reader by the end of third grade, the Get Georgia Reading Campaign has built a set of tools—including videos, downloadable workbooks and reports, and inspiring stories—for communities to use to learn about the four-pillar framework, to examine community-level data, and to identify new and innovative ways of working together and aligning efforts.

 - Early Learning Climate Implementation Toolkit: Georgia is innovating a practice that integrates strategies from the preschool model of PBIS into the school-wide model.
 These tools will help teachers and administrators understand and apply the knowledge of child development to better lay a secure foundation for children during their first few years of early elementary school by addressing school climate and social-emotional development.

 - Georgia KIDS COUNT: Georgia Family Connection Partnership compiles current, reliable data on child well-being in each of our state’s 159 counties, reporting year-to-year data highlights, trends, and disparities to inform planning, budget, and policy decisions regarding priorities, services, and resources that impact Georgia’s children, families, and communities.